goodfella47/Synthetic-data-tutorial/README.md

 ## Installation

-Its highly recommended to have a compeletely seperate Python environment for Synthetic data generation.
+Its highly recommended to have a compeletely seperate Python environment for synthetic data generation.
 We will install blenderproc as in the blenderproc readme instructions.
 Make sure you have conda installed.

 ```